-The University is a registered Tier 4 (General) sponsor.
+The University is a registered Student Visa sponsor with UK Visas and Immigration (UKVI).
 The UK operates a points-based immigration system underpinned by the principle of visa sponsorship.
-A Tier 4 visa is issued to study in the UK, and the Tier 4 sponsor is the educational institution where the student will study.
+A Student visa is issued to study in the UK, and the sponsor is the educational institution where the student will study.
 The visa is issued for a specific full-time course at the institution.

-In line with the University’s obligations as a Tier 4 sponsor, all applicable students registered at the University must have the required immigration permission to be allowed to study in the UK for the entire duration of their course.
+In line with the University’s obligations as a student sponsor, all students registered at the University must have the required immigration permission to be allowed to study in the UK for the entire duration of their course.
 Registration may be refused or subsequently terminated if this is not the case.

-The University will sponsor students from outside of the European Economic Area (EEA) who require a Tier 4 (General) visa to study in the UK on a full-time basis.
+The University will sponsor students from outside of the UK or Republic of Ireland who require a Student visa to study in the UK on a full-time basis.

-At the outset of the University’s registration process, and as part of the University’s record keeping obligations, if you are a student from outside of the EEA, you will need to provide the University with your passport and Biometric Residence Permit (BRP), or any other evidence of your immigration status, as required.
+At the outset of the University’s registration process, and as part of the University’s record keeping obligations, if you are a student from outside of the UK or Republic of Ireland, you will need to provide the University with your passport and Biometric Residence Permit (BRP) or digital visa, or any other evidence of your immigration status, as required.

 You will also be required to supply your UK contact details (including UK address, telephone number and/or mobile telephone number, and email address) and to keep these up to date for the duration of your registration.

-Please note that the University is obligated to report to UK Visas and Immigration (UKVI) any Tier 4 student who (amongst other matters):
+Please note that the University is obligated to report to UKVI any sponsored student who (amongst other matters):

 - Fails to register for their nominated programme;